 Unconditional contributions are recognized as revenue when the contribution or pledge is received.
-Program revenue from Ethical Leadership Training and Certification is earned at the point users access the certification program software, regardless of whether they complete the requirements to obtain certification.
+Program revenue from Ethical Leadership Training and Certification is earned when users access the certification program software, regardless of whether they complete the requirements to obtain certification.